 On behalf of civil society, Ms. Kiymaz stressed that the SDGs can only be achieved through solidarity, transparent and reliable information, and cooperation.
 In some countries, the VNR processes are still very centralized and limited to government actors without broader engagement of civil society.
 It is encouraging, however, that in many countries civil society is engaged in the VNR process.

 In many countries, strong civil society platforms exist that are monitoring SDG progress.
 Civil society organizations are working with governments and parliamentarians on the VNRs and on the longer-term follow-up.
-Positive examples include, for instance, North Macedonia, Kyrgyzstan, Finland, the Russian Federation and Slovenia.
+Examples of shadow reports, statements and joint meetings are happening in, for instance, North Macedonia, Moldova, Kyrgyzstan, Finland, the Russian Federation, Ukraine and Slovenia.

-One key challenge emanating from the VNR processes is the lack of taking into account the regional and global human rights mechanisms, such as the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), the Beijing Platform for Action and the work of the Human Rights Council.
-There is a need to strengthen access to justice for all, and increased accountability through VNRs is a promising way to achieve this.
+One key challenge emanating from the VNR processes is the lack of taking into account the regional and global human rights monitoring mechanisms, such as the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), the Beijing Platform for Action and the work of the Human Rights Council.
+There is a need to strengthen access to equal justice for all, and increased accountability through VNRs is the way to achieve this.

-Civil society organizations need increased time and opportunities to engage with the review process of the VNRs, both at the regional and global levels, which will require more resources.
+Civil society organizations need increased resources, time and opportunities to engage with the review process of the VNRs, both at the regional and global levels, which will require more financing.
 Furthermore, VNR countries should hold follow-up meetings with civil society after their VNR presentation to ensure the implementation of SDGs with the full engagement of all segments of society.

 Session 3: Actions for green and inclusive change